marwenanna/management_users_groups/README.md

 # Setup the Database
 Again, make sure .env is setup for your computer.
-Then, create the database and the schema! php bin\console doctrine:database:create php bin\console doctrine:migrations:migrate
+Then, create the database and the schema!
+-php bin\console doctrine:database:create
+-php bin\console doctrine:migrations:migrate
+-Start your fixtures : php bin/console doctrine:fixtures:load

-php bin/console server:run
+-php bin/console server:run

 Now check out the site at http://localhost:8000